leighrobertson512/blog/content/classes/2019-winter-code-em.md

 <h1><a name="current">Day 4</a></h1>

 ## More Data
+Lists, tuples and bears, oh my!

 ## Out of Desk
+Divide and conquer or seeing the forest in the trees.

 ## Hands On
+We'll go through the Elementary Data 1 assignment to check on progress.
+I expect we'll need to revisit getting input from a user to populate our Contacts dictionaries.
+We'll also review a quick way to _persist_ the data to avoid going through a new Contact list setup everytime.
+The classtime will be used to make sure we can get through the other 2 parts of the assignment and prep for the next Elementary Data Assignment.

 ## One Thing to Consider
+Big Oh of Log N.

 ## Assignment
+Elementary Data 2 will be posted by the end of the week.

 ## Setup
+ * Cards for search.
+ * Pickle example.